databricks/mlops-stacks/{{cookiecutter.project_name}}/docs/ml-developer-guide.md

 ### Configure your ML pipeline
 **This section assumes use of MLflow Recipes**.

-Address TODOS in the recipe configs under `recipe.yaml`, `profiles/databricks-dev.yaml`, and `profiles/local.yaml`, specifying configs such as the training dataset path(s) to use when developing locally or on Databricks.
+Address TODOs in the recipe configs under `recipe.yaml`, `profiles/databricks-dev.yaml`, and `profiles/local.yaml`, specifying configs such as the training dataset path(s) to use when developing locally or on Databricks.